Hockey Academy

 Welcome Letter

-The ice sessions will involve the concepts of 'pressure with the puck' as well as 'pressure without the puck' both offensively and defensively and will include the concept of structure relating to position specific emphasis reinforcing the Defensemen, Forward and Goaltending “habits required for the next level“ whatever that may be for all of our student athletes.
+The ice sessions will involve the concepts of pressure with the puck as well as pressure without the puck, both offensively and defensively.
+This will include structure relating to position specific details while reinforcing the defensive, offensive, and goaltending habits required for the next level, whatever that may be for all our student athletes.

-At the end of every session we will run confined area situations to promote ‘decisions with and without the puck,’ ‘the concept of time and space,’ ‘intellectual and physical skills,’ and ‘essential hockey skills where the game becomes the teacher.’
+At the end of every session, we will run small area games to promote decisions with and without the puck, the concept of time and space, intellectual and physical skills, and essential hockey skills where the game becomes the teacher.
 Anatoli Tarasov, the famous Russian Coach said that “the greatest gift you can give to your players is to teach them to coach themselves so that they can act independently of you, the coach.”
-We require an “open mind” from every one of you to be receptive towards improving yourself as a player.
+We require an open mind from every one of you to be receptive towards improving yourself as a player.

-Coach Dan, Coach Jamie, Coach Nathan and I owe it to every student athlete to be “insistent” on proper habits while at the same time task each of you with having an exceptional work ethic.
-Our coaches will be extremely prepared and our challenge to you is to approach each session with the mindset of “doing everything better than you have ever done it before” … every drill … every repetition … every save … that is how you “Win Forever” and that is how you can make the Louis St. Laurent BARONS Hockey Academy an unbelievable opportunity for you towards preparing and achieving your goals in hockey and in life.
+Your coaches require every student athlete to be insistent on proper habits while at the same time task each of you with having an exceptional work ethic.
+Our coaches will be extremely prepared and our challenge to you is to approach each session with the mindset of doing everything better than you have ever done it before … every drill … every repetition … every save … that is how you win forever and that is how you can make the Louis St. Laurent Barons Hockey Academy an unbelievable opportunity for you towards preparing and achieving your goals in hockey and in life.

 Sincerely,